-CAUSEE has received its main funding from the two grants from the Australian Research Council, ARC.
+CAUSEE received its main funding from two grants from the Australian Research Council (ARC).
 The ARC is the Australian Government's main body for research funding.
-The grants of $455,000 and $262,000 are among the biggest given to business research and show that the ARC agree new businesses and knowledge about their development are important, and also that they have great confidence in the team of researchers behind the project.
+The grants of $455,000 and $262,000 are among the biggest given to business research and indicate that the ARC agree new businesses and knowledge about their development are important, and also that they have great confidence in the team of researchers behind the project.
 CAUSEE also has some funding ($180,000) from industry sponsors BDO-Kendalls and National Australia Bank.
-These organizations sponsor this research because they, too, agree new businesses are important and that we need to learn more about what facilitates their development.
+The Department of Industry funded the 2013 follow-up interviews about longer-term outcomes.
+These organisations sponsor this research because they, too, believe new businesses are important and that we need to learn more about what facilitates their development.
 The sponsors do not influence the contents of the surveys and do not get access to data or privileged access to results.

-The data will be used solely for the purpose of academic research.
-Only a small team of academic researchers will have access to the data, and even they will perform their analyses on data sets that do not fully identify individual businesses.
-Results will be published only as averages across all participants or for broad categories of businesses; for example industries or size classes.
+The data is used solely for the purpose of academic research.
+Only a small team of academic researchers affiliated with QUT have access to the data, and even they perform their analyses on data sets that do not fully identify individual businesses.
+Results are published only in the form of averages across all participants or for broad categories of businesses; for example industries or size classes.
 In academic tradition such overall results will be made as openly available as possible - there will be no privileged access to results for any particular interested parties.

 Businesses are started in many different ways, and many different factors contribute to the success or failure of business start-ups and young businesses.
-We want to obtain, within the scope of the project understanding of these phenomena, and this requires relatively rich information about each case.
-However, we do not ask questions that are difficult, sensitive, or require any other information than what you have 'in your head'.
+This requires relatively rich information about each case.
 The interviews comprise questions in the following general areas: